yosephdev/quizzy/README.md

 - **Responsive Header**: A responsive header that adjusts to screen size for optimal user experience.
 It features the app's title and a profile icon, which is displayed on desktop views.
 On mobile views, a menu toggle is provided for navigation.

-- **Interactive Navigation Menu**: A fully functional navigation menu that adapts to both desktop and mobile views.
-On desktop, the navigation items are displayed across the header, while on mobile, a hamburger menu icon reveals a dropdown menu for navigating the site.
-Smooth scrolling is implemented for a better user experience when navigating to different page sections.

-- **Accessibility**: Initial steps have been taken to ensure the app is accessible, following WCAG guidelines.
-This includes semantic HTML, appropriate aria-labels, and keyboard-navigable components.

 #### Desktop Header

 ![Desktop Header](docs/header-desktop.png "Desktop Header")